lraveri/reverse_dictionary/README.md

 # Reverse Dictionary

-How to run the tests
+To perform the tests, use the command

 pytest